dreamcat4/teleport-sh-extras/README.md

 # download this repo using git or whatever (http download url if you prefer)
 git clone https://github.com/dreamcat4/teleport-sh-extras.git

-# install package dependancies for tdeploy
+# tdeploy - install package dependancies
 sudo apt install makeself fpm

-# install package dependancies for tsysinfo - this should also be done on target teleport nodes
+# tsysinfo - install package dependancies.
+This should also be done on target teleport nodes
 sudo apt install bash sysstat lm-sensors lsscsi smartmontools socat

-# a couple of the tsysinfo subcommands specifically use the `sensors` command from lm-sensors package
+# tsysinfo - a couple of the subcommands specifically use the `sensors` command from lm-sensors package
 # to setup lm-sensors on the target machine you will also need to run the following setup script:
 sensors-detect

-# install pkg dependancies for tlogsearch_functions.sh
+# tlogsearch_functions.sh - install package dependancies.
+On the machine with the teleport logs
 sudo apt install gzip coreutils colorized-logs xclip
 ```